READ TIME: 12mins

-If you are avoiding paying your Vat because you can’t pay Vat, still send your completed return in and negotiate with the HMRC.
+If you avoid paying your Vat because you can’t pay Vat, still send your completed return in and negotiate with the HMRC.
 Receiving an estimate may only compound your problem.

-Even though an accountant manages the company’s finances, directors are responsible for ensuring that the VAT returns that are submitted to HMRC on time and accurately reflect the company’s tax affairs and liabilities.
+Even though an accountant manages the company’s finances, directors are responsible for ensuring that the VAT returns submitted to HMRC on time and accurately reflect the company’s tax affairs and liabilities.

 If your accountant has made a mistake?
 You, as a director, are responsible for the accuracy of your VAT return.
 So, any missed previous payments or under-payments are still your responsibility.
-The HMRC does not regard a mistake by the accountant as a legitimate justification for late or non-payment of your companies HMRC VAT liabilities.
+The HMRC does not regard a mistake by the accountant as a legitimate justification for your companies’ late or non-payment HMRC VAT liabilities.

 Ensure you are clear on what is happening with your VAT account at all times.

 We regularly see businesses that have forgotten to Cancel Registration of VAT.
 The may result in an unexpected VAT debt burden on the company.
 If this is the case, contact the VAT helpline as soon as possible to resolve.
 The numbers are detailed below.

 If you still have a problem contact HBG Advisory who may help.